WIDC: Career Advancement Module (CAM) – Online Edition

 Each CAM program edition includes:

-• A group wrap up Exit Session to debrief, confirm follow up goals and timeline for follow up
+• Group Exit Session to debrief, confirm follow up goals and strategy

 Objectives